 A passenger name record, also called a booking file, is a digital document with details of the itinerary for a passenger or a group of passengers traveling together.
 It’s an essential part of the flight booking process that precedes and enables ticketing.
-Watch our video detailing how online booking unfolds offscreen.

-So, nobody can book a flight, pay for a ticket, and get on a plane without a PNR.
+Nobody can book a flight, pay for a ticket, and get on a plane without a PNR.
 In the most basic scenario, a PNR makes the following steps during its lifecycle.

 PNR as a part of the flight booking process.

 1. Data collection.
-The essential trip data is gathered when an individual passenger or organization books a flight via a travel retailer — carrier’s website, online travel agency (OTA), travel management company (TMC), tour operator, or other channels.
+The essential trip data is gathered when an individual passenger or organization books a flight via a travel retailer — a carrier’s website, online travel agency (OTA), travel management company (TMC), tour operator, or other channels.

 2. Data submission to the CRS.
 The reservation data is transmitted to the airline’s central reservation system (CRS).
 Most airlines don’t run their own CRS.
 Instead, they host inventory and manage bookings on one of the major global distribution systems (GDSs) — Amadeus, Sabre, or Travelport — which function as data warehouses and aggregators.
 You may learn more about the main GDSs from our dedicated video.